Friday, October 25, 2024

 We spent three wonderful years in Spain.
 Our oldest daughter was born there.
 We brought back many wondereful memories.

 One memory I will never forget is her willingness to please.
 We lived off base and didn’t have telephones.
-One day after a day of work, me and my favorite co-worker came home.
+One day after wok, me and my favorite co-worker followed me home at my request.
 We opened the apartment door and lo and behold, there was Karen dressed in nothing but an Apron when she yelled out “surprise!”
 She didn’t know I was bringing my friend over for dinner.
-Apparently, Karen had been reading a magazine that described the ways you can surprise your husband when he comes home from work.
+Apparently, Karen had been reading a women’s magazine that described the ways you can surprise your husband when he comes home from work.
+I must say I was surprised and delighted as was my friend!

-We left Spain and was re-assigned to March AFB in Southern California.
+We left Spain and was re-assigned to March AFB in Southern California and made Riverside our home.

-Then there was the time we visited Las Vegas.
-Karen didn’t really care for Las Vegas, she never wanted to take chances with her money, some of it hard-earned.
-So, on this visit I gave a roll of nickels to go wild and thrown into a slot machine.
+I liked to go to Las Vegas for fun and loss.
+Karen didn’t really care for Las Vegas.
+She never wanted to take chances with her money, most of it hard-earned.
+So, on one visit I gave her a roll of nickels to go wild and thrown into a slot machine.
 A roll of nickles was $2.00.
 She promply went up to a machine and played three nickles at a time.
-Lo and behold, all of a sudden, the machine paid—— a whooping $150, she didn’t even know how much she won until the nickles starting pouring out of the older three wheel slot machine.
+Lo and behold, all of a sudden, she hit a jackpot for a whooping $150, She didn’t even know how much she won until the nickels starting pouring out of the older three wheel slot machine.
 I think she only used half of the nickles I gave her.
-She promply went to the cashier cage with her winnings and traded the nickles for a hundred dollar bill and $50 in smaller bills.
-She walked over to me smartly handed me two one dollar bills saying thanks for the “loan”.
+She promply went to the cashier cage with her winnings and traded the nickels for a hundred dollar bill and $50 in smaller bills.
+She walked over to me, smartly handed me two one dollar bills saying thanks for the “loan”.
 (Being a firm capitalist, I was expecting at least half of the winnings.)
 She said now she has enough money to buy the washing machine she always wanted!

 Friday, September 16, 2022